Alluxio/alluxio/docs/en/core-services/Catalog.md

 ```

 This sync command will update the Alluxio catalog metadata according to the updates, deletions,
-and additions in the UDB tables.
+and additions in the UDB tables, it will update db config as well.

 ## Using Alluxio Structured Data with Presto